Bumpy road ahead for U.N.-proposed Libya peace deal

 For a year, the capital Tripoli has been under the control of a loose alliance of armed factions known as Libya Dawn.
 They set up their own self-declared government and reinstated the former parliament, the General National Congress, or the GNC.

-Libya's internationally recognized government and elected parliament have operated out of the east of sprawling Libya, backed by a coalition including a divisive ex-Gaddafi general, Khalifa Haftar, former rebels and federalist forces.
+Libya's internationally recognised government and elected parliament have operated out of the east of sprawling Libya, backed by a coalition including a divisive ex-Gaddafi general, Khalifa Haftar, former rebels and federalist forces.

 U.N. envoy Bernardino Leon has proposed six members for a presidential council to head up the unity government, including delegates from both factions, but acknowledged those names were a U.N. suggestion based on the talks.